Jazmine Sullivan: 2014–2019: Return to music and Reality Show

-In 2016, Sullivan was featured in the visual album Endless by Frank Ocean.
+On February 21, 2016, she performed the national anthem at the first game of the 2016 NHL Stadium Series at TCF Bank Stadium featuring the Chicago Blackhawks and Minnesota Wild.
+On August 19, Sullivan was featured in the visual album Endless by Frank Ocean.
 Sullivan lent her vocals to four songs from the album: "Alabama", "Wither", "Hublots", and "Rushes".
-Sullivan was the lead writer for these four songs on Mary J. Blige's album Strength of a Woman, and sang backup vocals on the first three of them: "Thick of It", "Set Me Free", "Glow Up", and "Thank You."
-She in partnership with fellow American singer Bryson Tiller released "Insecure" for the soundtrack for the second season of the HBO series of the same title.
-Also in 2016 she performed the national anthem at the first game of the 2016 NHL Stadium Series at TCF Bank Stadium featuring the Chicago Blackhawks and Minnesota Wild.
-In 2019, Sullivan was featured on Pentatonix's Christmas collection The Best of Pentatonix Christmas on the group's cover of "Joyful, Joyful".
+On April 28, 2017, Sullivan was the lead writer for these four songs on Mary J. Blige's album Strength of a Woman, and sang backup vocals on the first three of them: "Thick of It", "Set Me Free", "Glow Up", and "Thank You."
+On August 4, Sullivan and fellow American singer Bryson Tiller released "Insecure" for the soundtrack for the second season of the HBO series of the same title.
+On October 25, 2019, Sullivan was featured on Pentatonix's Christmas collection The Best of Pentatonix Christmas on the group's cover of "Joyful, Joyful".